Alexander Rossi: GP2 Series

-After his stint at the Formula Renault 3.5, Rossi made his GP2 Series debut in the Bahrain round in 2013 after replacing Chinese driver Ma Qinghua, he finished 3rd in his debut race.
+After his stint at the Formula Renault 3.5, Rossi made his GP2 Series debut in the Bahrain round in 2013.
+After replacing Chinese driver Ma Qinghua, he finished 3rd in his debut race.
 On July 16, 2014, Rossi announced he had departed Caterham's GP2 team, and later joined Campos Racing at the Hockenheimring, replacing Kimiya Sato.
-He joined Racing Engineering for the 2015 season opposite British rookie Jordan King, finishing second in the championship.
+He joined Racing Engineering for the 2015 season opposite British rookie Jordan King, and finished second in the championship.

 Formula One (2012–16)

-Rossi was one of three drivers linked to the US-based Formula One team US F1 along with José María López and Jonathan Summerton.
+Rossi was one of three drivers linked to the US-based Formula One team US F1, along with José María López and Jonathan Summerton.
 Rossi was contracted to be the reserve and test driver before the team folded.
 He has also tested the 2009-spec BMW Sauber F1.09 Formula One car as part of Formula One's young driver test in Jerez.
 This was earned for winning the Formula BMW World Final.
-This test earned Rossi his FIA Super License; at the time, he was the only American to hold one.
+The test earned Rossi his FIA Super License; at the time, he was the only American to hold one.